I first got involved with Square Dancing in 1978 during a business assignment in Webster, New York, U.S.A. In that year

 UPDATE: The U3A group started on November 1st 2012 and - - - - - they are still going strong.

-Indeed, after their summer break this year (2013) they have confirmed that they will continue
+Indeed, after their summer break in 2013 they confirmed that they would continue

 through to Christmas with a recruitment campaign in September.
 And - they are still having great fun.